AS-202: Flight

+Stage-separation of S-IVB, ground-camera view.

 AS-202 was launched 25 August 1966 from Pad 34.
-The launch phase was perfectly nominal with the first stage burning for just under two and a half minutes, lifting the rocket to an altitude of 31.4 nmi, 30.4 nmi downrange from the launch pad.
+The launch phase was nominal, with the first stage burning for just under two and a half minutes and lifting the rocket to an altitude of 31.4 nmi, 30.4 nmi downrange from the launch pad.
 The second stage then burned for a further seven and a half minutes, putting the spacecraft into a ballistic trajectory.
 The CSM was separated from the rocket stage at an altitude of 419.8 nmi.

 The CSM was preprogrammed to make four burns of its service propulsion system (SPS).
 The first occurred a couple of seconds after separation from the S-IVB second stage.
 It burned for 3 minutes, 35 seconds, lifting the spacecraft apogee to 617.1 nmi, 874.8 nmi downrange.

 The second burn was 25 minutes later, lasting one minute 28 seconds.
 Ten seconds later, two more burns of three seconds each were done to test the rapid restart capabilities of the engine.